 Categories

-Real Estate Wealth Doesn’t Disappear; it Transfers
+Real Estate Wealth Doesn’t Disappear; It Transfers

 The economy is currently enduring a significant downturn, having recorded two consecutive quarters of a decline in the country’s GDP in July 2022 and also demonstrating a significant decline in productivity.
 The FED is purposely increasing the midterm interest rates to reduce historic inflation, it is not yet actually doing quantitative tightening per se, but is quelling economic by reducing consumer confidence.
 The FED is unlikely to recover until the 3rd or 4th quarter of 2023.
 For many, this is the textbook definition of a recession, and the signs are everywhere.
 There’s a bear market, consumer and small business confidence is in tatters, high inflation, and rising interest rates.